lopuhin/kaggle-rsna-2019/README.rst

 TPU installation notes
 ----------------------

+Make sure to use a VM which is large enough, at least ``n1-standard-16`` to not be VM compute/network bound (also you can run out of memory on a smaller VM).

 Check installation options at https://github.com/pytorch/xla

 Alternatively, you can start a VM with Ubuntu 18.04 and install